HomeDev GuideRecipesAPI Reference

 Create a site

-- Creating a CMS site is based on the new .NET Core template, see Install Optimizely (ASP.NET Core).
+1. Create a CMS site from the .NET Core template.
+See Install Optimizely (ASP.NET Core).

 Create Azure resources